 Melting Icebergs and Rising Sea Levels

-About 20 000 years ago, large areas of Asia, Europe, and North and South America were covered with huge sheets of ice, each many kilometers thick.
+About 20 000 years ago, large areas of Asia, Europe, and North and South America were covered with huge sheets of ice, each many kilometres thick.
 As the Earth’s temperature increases, icebergs are melting, causing the sea level of the entire planet to rise.
 Some experts believe that by the end of the century, the global sea level will rise by a few meters!
 Such a rise will cause widespread flooding of low-lying coastal areas and threaten many large cities.
 Rising sea levels is the reason Indonesia is moving its capital city- the current one is sinking.

 Today, the only ice sheets are found around Antarctica and the Arctic Ocean.
 Scientists predict that the major icebergs are melting more rapidly.
 Some satellite images show that unusually large chunks of sea ice have been melting during the Arctic summer- summers here might have no ice at all by 2050!
 Melting of floating ice is an important environmental change.
 Since ice sheets help cool the Earth and reflect sunlight like a mirror, the disappearing ice makes major changes to the climate.
 Wildlife living in the polar regions might also be pushed into extinction.